-Can I still take 20 free choice credits from across the Faculty / University College / University Language Centre, even if I take a Minor subject?
+Can I still take 20 free choice credits from across the Faculty / University College, even if I take a Minor subject?

-No. If, as a Single Honours student, you decide to take a Minor in another subject, you cannot take free choice course units in addition too.
-If, on the other hand, you choose not to pursue Flexible Honours study, you can take some free choice credits from across the Faculty / University College / University Language Centre at various points in your degree programme.
+No. If, as a Single Honours student, you decide to take a Minor in another subject, you cannot take free choice course units on top of that.
+If, on the other hand, you choose not to pursue Flexible Honours study, you can take some free choice credits from across the Faculty / University College at various points in your degree programme.
 The course units available to you will be clearly stated during the annual course unit selection process.